BuildOnViction/gitbook/general/how-to-connect-to-viction-network/coin98-super-wallet.md

 **Step 2:** Click the **Add Wallet icon** at the top right corner;

-**Step 3:** Select wallet type: **Hot Wallet.** You can choose other wallet types depending on your desire, such as Social Wallet, Zen Card, Hardware Wallet, or Watch-only to observe the other wallets.&#x20;
+**Step 3:** Select wallet type: **Hot Wallet.** You can choose other wallet types depending on your desire, such as Social Wallet, Zen Card, Hardware Wallet, or Watch-only to observe the other wallets.

 <figure><img src="../../.gitbook/assets/image (3).png" alt=""><figcaption></figcaption></figure>